colinch4/colinch4.github.io/_posts/2020/design-pattern/Behavioral-patterns/2020-02-06-Stategy Design Pattern.md

 ---
 layout: post
-title: "[Design Pattern] Chain of Responsibility"
+title: "[Design Pattern] Strategy"
-description: "Chain of Responsibility is a behavioral design pattern that lets you pass requests along a chain of handlers.
-Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain."
+description: "Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable."
-date: 2020-02-06 14:00
+date: 2020-02-06 14:08
 tags: [디자인패턴]
 comments: true
 share: true